Find it. Fix it. Or don't pay.

 If we do not deliver what we agreed to deliver, there is no charge.

-Before work begins, we agree in writing on what “delivered” means.
+Before work begins, we write down what done means.
 If we do not meet that standard, you owe nothing.

 We start simple.